amilajack/contrast/README.md

 Contrast
 ========

-This is a work in progress.
-This is very early in development.
+⚠️ This is a work in progress ⚠️

 ![Screenshot Dark](/screenshot-dark.png)
 ![Screenshot Light](/screenshot-light.png)